Apple TV vs Google TV vs Roku vs Boxee vs…

 • Pros:

-• iTunes integration is, as you’d expect, as good as it gets; plus, it has excellent apps for Netflix, YouTube, Vimeo, and major league sports.
+• iTunes integration is, as you’d expect, as good as it gets; plus, it has excellent apps for Netflix, Hulu Plus, YouTube, Vimeo, and major league sports.

 • AirPlay music and video rendering from iDevices or iTunes on a PC or Mac enables endless possibilities; plus, it works beautifully!